 12.60.100 Nonconforming Lots Designated As Legal Building Lots

-12.60.101 Purpose

 Purpose:

 To make all non-conforming lots in the R1 Zone legal building lots.

-12.60.102 Definitions

-Definitions:

-Legal Bbuilding Llot in the R1 Zone., Ais a parcel with ninety-five feet (95’) of City street frontage and a minimum area of thirteen thousand (13,000) square feet.

-Non-Cconforming Llot.
-O is one that doesn’t A parcel that does not meet the minimum requirements of a legal lot.

-City Core.: tThe area of the R1 Zone laid out on the Pioneer Grid.
-The blocks between 200 West, east to 200 East and from 300 North, south to 200 South, twenty (20) City blocks of ten ( 10) acres each.

-12.60.103 Standards

 Standards:

-All nonconforming sites in the R1 Zone shall adhere to the same same Site Development Standards as currently required in Section for the R1 Zone (see chart 12.100.012 of this Zoning Ordinance.
+All nonconforming sites in the R1 Zone shall adhere to the same Development Standards as currently required in Section 12.100.012 of this Zoning Ordinance.
 Any alteration of the existing house or the replacement of an existing house must meet current setbacks requirements.

-12.60.104 Penalty

 Penalty:

-Any non-conforming lot created after October 1, 2019 shall will have deed restrictions (private agreements that restricts the use of real estate in some way and are listed on the deed for the.
-Their purpose of maintainingis to maintain a certain amount of uniformity) placed on it until it is brought into compliance with the applicable City standards.
+Any non-conforming lot created after October 1, 2019 shall have deed restrictions (private agreements that restricts the use of real estate in some way and are listed on the deed for the. purpose of a certain amount of uniformity) placed on it until it is brought into compliance with the applicable City standards.

-12.60.105 Location

 Location:

 The following table This spread sheet shshows the tax parcel number, city address, street frontage, lot size, lot type, and whether if a house already exists on the lot in the building status for current lots in the R1 Zone.